Educational Visits

 MURTON PARK

-Our children spend a day at the Yorkshire Museum of Farming (Murton Park) learning about Roman soldiers in a practical way.
+In Year 3 & 4 our children spend a day at the Yorkshire Museum of Farming (Murton Park) learning about Roman soldiers in a practical way.
 This visit gives the children a day to spend in a re-creation of a Roman Fort.
 They learn what sort of life Roman Soldiers may have had, some of the jobs they had to do and the sorts of drills they did.
 It is a truly fantastic day!

 CLOUGHTON